 Most people understand that child abuse, domestic violence, sexual abuse, and serving in combat can lead to trauma.
-Unfortunately, many other things cause trauma that are overlooked.
-Because they aren’t generally associated with trauma, people can try to live with them.
+Unfortunately, there are many other things causes of trauma that are overlooked.
+Because they aren’t generally associated with trauma, people can try to live with it.
 Without treatment, they can cause unnecessary pain for a long time.
 Let’s take a look at what they are.

 We think of doctor’s offices, dentist visits, and hospitals as places we go to for help.
 However, a common element with traumatic incidents is feeling a loss of control.
 When health care workers treat us like bodies, aren’t compassionate, don’t tell us what’s going on, take on the expert role, and we can’t do anything about it, this can result in trauma.
 Fear + the unknown + a lack of control can equal trauma.
 Undergoing medical procedures or even just one bad medical visit can leave deep scars.

 Let’s look at that “fear + the unknown + a lack of control” equation again.
 Living in an alcoholic household can create all of those things!
 When someone is drunk, you don’t know what they might do.
 You certainly have no control over other people.
 If it’s violent, embarrassing, or can result in humiliation, fights, or homelessness, that’s scary.
 It’s not “normal” or healthy to be drunk.
 Even if this happened long ago, you could still be carrying the scars of it in your body.